ros2-realtime-demo/pendulum/docs/real_time_tutorial.md

 If our process generates memory page faults when running a real-time task we would suffer an undetermined block time.
 To prevent this, we must pre-allocate all the dynamic memory used by the process and lock it into RAM.

-We can enable memory locking with the option `--lock-memory`.
-If no memory size is provided the command will pre-fault memory until no more page faults are seen.
+We can enable memory locking with the option `--lock-memory`.The command will pre-fault memory until no more page faults are seen.
 This usually allocated a high amount of memory (~8GB) so make sure there is enough memory in the system.

 ```
 ros2 run pendulum_demo pendulum_demo --lock-memory
 ```

-Additionally, we can specify the amount of memory we want to pre-allocate.
-For example we can pre-allocate 50 MB:
+Additionally, we can specify the amount of memory we want to pre-allocate with the option `--lock-memory-size`.
+For example we can pre-allocate 50 MB

 ```
 ros2 run pendulum_demo pendulum_demo --lock-memory 50000